wh0am1-dev/sublime-PICO-8/README.md

 ![](https://i.imgur.com/8oWbfOI.png)

-The settings file is of the JSON format, so look for the that says `"syntax_map": {`
+The settings file is of the JSON format, so look for the line that says `"syntax_map": {`

 ![](https://i.imgur.com/BYM6QYB.png)